Adaptavant/.github/.github/PULL_REQUEST_TEMPLATE/aw_mobile_container-other.md

 - Do we need Migration.
 If so:
     - Type of Migration (RESYNC / FORCELOGOUT)
     - Why this migration is required?
-- Is there any speciffic fallback from those changes (revert / feature flag / other)
+- Is there any specific fallback from those changes (revert / feature flag / other)
 - Are there any inter project dependencies

 # Checklist